Is a Digital Project Right for Me?

 ## 🎯 Results

-This workshop directly supported bringing faculty participants into the digital projects cohort of the Course Design Institute (CDI).
-Participants reported having a better sense of whether or not they should pursue creating a (new) digital project and if so, how much help they may need.
-As a result, it helped to spur consultations between faculty and staff.
+This workshop directly supported drawing faculty participants into the digital projects cohort of the Course Design Institute (CDI).
+Participants reported having a better sense of whether they should pursue creating a (new) digital project and if so, how much help they may need.
+As a result, it spurred consultations between faculty and staff.